TheArtOfTrading/MarketHealthDashboard/readme.md

 Download the pre-compiled .exe file under [releases](https://github.com/TheArtOfTrading/MarketHealthDashboard/releases/tag/release) - make sure Norgate Data is running when you open this software.

-# Trading Dashboard - What is this?
+# Macro Market Trading Dashboard - What is this?

 A lightweight Python desktop dashboard for exploring market data, sector rotation, market health, global indices, and momentum rankings using Norgate Data.